-Read on below to learn more about the six revolutionary ways producers and farmers are using agricultural drones today to reform and modernize the agricultural arena in ways never seen before.
+Read on below to learn more about the six revolutionary ways producers and farmers use agricultural drones today to reform and modernize the agricultural arena in ways never seen before.

 Crop Spraying Applications

 For centuries, crop spraying has been an arduous and burdensome endeavor for farmers and agricultural production companies.
-Crop spraying involves covering extremely large expanses of land comprehensively to ensure proper growth of crops.
+Crop spraying covers extremely large expanses of land comprehensively to ensure proper growth of crops.

-In addition to being a laborious duty, crop spraying utilizes many harsh chemicals that pose dangers to human health with continued exposure.
+In addition to being a laborious duty, crop spraying utilizes many harsh chemicals that threaten human health with continued exposure.

 Utilizing state-of-the-art topographical scanning, agricultural drones dispense the optimal amount of fluid to ensure even coverage for proper crop growth without unnecessary waste.